Learning Transformer Programs: Introduction

 Transformers~\citep{vaswani2017attention} have become the predominant neural network architecture in machine learning, representing the state-of-the-art in natural language processing (NLP) and increasingly in computer vision, molecular modeling and other domains.
 Prominently, large Transformer-based language models~\citep[LLMs;][]{brown2020language} have demonstrated impressive general-purpose capabilities and are now widely deployed as components in user-facing AI applications such as chatbots, search engines, and code assistants.
 However, these systems are fundamentally limited by a lack of interpretability, which makes them difficult to audit, debug, and maintain.
 This black-box quality poses practical challenges and limits the usefulness of these models in high-stakes applications.

 As a result, a considerable body of work has aimed at improving our understanding of Transformers.
 In NLP, much of this work has focused on pre-trained Transformer language models such as BERT~\citep{devlin2019bert}, using a variety of post-hoc methods, including analyzing attention patterns~\citep{clark2019does} and probing hidden representations~\citep[e.g.,][]{tenney2019bert,belinkov2022probing}.
 These post-hoc approaches can provide partial insight into model behavior but have also been shown to be misleading~\citep{jain2019attention,bolukbasi2021interpretability}; in any case, they do not provide a complete or faithful description of the algorithm that the model implements.
 More recently, research on mechanistic interpretability has attempted to gain an algorithmic understanding of these models, with the goal of reverse-engineering Transformers into human-interpretable components.
-This line of work includes efforts to characterize ``circuits'' of attention heads~\citep{elhage2021mathematical,olsson2022context,wang2022interpretability,nanda2023progress}; align network representations with symbolic causal models~\citep{geiger2023finding}; interpret feed-forward layers~\citep{nostalgebraist2020interpreting,geva2022transformer}; and localize and edit factual information~\citep{meng2022locating}.
-However, such methods require extensive manual effort and can be impeded by the inherent complexity of the underlying models.
+This line of work includes efforts to characterize ``circuits'' of attention heads~\citep{elhage2021mathematical,olsson2022context,wang2023interpretability,nanda2023progress}; align network representations with symbolic causal models~\citep{geiger2023finding}; interpret feed-forward layers~\citep{nostalgebraist2020interpreting,geva2022transformer}; and localize and edit factual information~\citep{meng2022locating}.
+However, such methods require extensive manual effort and can be impeded by the inherent complexity of the underlying models~\citep[e.g.][]{mcgrath2023hydra}.

-In this work, our goal is to train Transformers that are mechanistically interpretable by design, instead of attempting to explain black-box models.
+In this work, instead of attempting to explain black-box models, we aim to train Transformers that are mechanistically interpretable by design.
 We take inspiration from RASP~\citep{weiss2021thinking}, a programming language for characterizing Transformer operations, and Tracr~\citep{lindner2023tracr}, a compiler for converting RASP programs into Transformer networks.
 RASP provides a conceptual framework for mapping between Transformer components and human-readable code.
-However, whereas prior work has compiled human-written programs into Transformers, we aim to train Transformers using gradient-based optimization and then automatically decompile them into human-readable programs.
+However, whereas prior work has compiled human-written programs into Transformers, our goal is to train Transformers using gradient-based optimization and then automatically decompile them into human-readable programs.